cnorm35/bridgetown-blog/src/_posts/deploy_action_mailbox_with_postmark.md

 You can add your specific ngrok domain with: `config.hosts << "f515c7854739.ngrok.app"`

+_or_ if you would like to allow **any domain** to access localhost you set hosts to `nil` with `config.hosts = nil`.
+This can be handy when testing multi-tenant apps.

-This works but without a permium ngrok account, your URL will be different each time.
-If you don't want to update that URL each time you start ngrok, you can use a regex to whitelist _any ngrok domain_.
+Without a premium ngrok account, your URL will be different each time.
+If you don't want to update that URL each time you start ngrok, you can use a regex to whitelist _any ngrok domain.

 ```
  # config/environments/development.rb